-1) Press the LCD Function button on a CG fader bank (normally found in the lower centre section or on Layer 2) Press the JOIN CG button
+1) Press the LCD Function button on a CG fader bank

+Press the JOIN CG button

-Press the LCD button for the CG that you want to use
+Press the channel select button for the CG that you want to use

-Press the LCD buttons for each of the channels that you want to make members of the CG
+Press the channel select buttons for each of the channels that you want to make members of the CG

-Release the JOIN CG button and return to standard Solo mode by pressing the LCD button marked SOLO
+Release the JOIN CG button and return to standard Solo mode by pressing the channel select button beneath the LCD display labelled SOLO

-2) Press the on screen JOIN/LEAVE button for the required CG channel (normally found on Layer 2) Press the LCD buttons for each of the channels that you want to make members of the CG Release the JOIN/LEAVE button
+2) Press the on screen JOIN/LEAVE button for the required CG channel Press the channel select buttons for each of the channels that you want to make members of the CG Release the JOIN/LEAVE button

 A list of all the connected channels and their names is displayed above each Control Group display.
-When a fader is touched it is highlighted in the list.

 You can also clear all the channels from a Control Group by pressing Clear.

 When a channel is a member of a Control Group, its own controls can still be adjusted independently of the other Group members.
-Adjustments to fader levels are transmitted to the Group members as dB changes, so that a level increase of 2dB on the Group fader will increase all the member levels by 2dB, irrespective of the relative levels of the individual channel faders.
+Adjustments to fader levels are transmitted to the Group members as dB changes, so that a level increase of 2dB on the Control Group fader will increase all the member levels by 2dB, irrespective of the relative levels of the individual channel faders.

-1.14 Solo Setup
+1.12 Solo Setup

-The SD7 Solo panel is accessed from a button at the top of the Master Screen.
-Some of the controls on this panel are duplicated on the worksurface, immediately above the Master Screen.
+The SD9 Solo panel is accessed from a button at the top of the Master Screen.
+Some of the controls on this panel are duplicated on the left worksurface section.

-There are two solo busses and each solo button on the console can be independently assigned to use Solo1, Solo2 or Solo 1+2.
+There are two solo busses and each channel on the consoles can be independently assigned to use Solo1, Solo2 or Solo 1+2.
 Therefore, if the console was being used for Stage monitors, the first solo buss could feed "In-Ear" monitors, and the second solo buss could feed a wedge.